 My station with the TS-480SAT I used on loan from Mike KC2EGL from 2008-2011.
 L-R: TS-570 with the 480 speaker I seldom use on top, antenna tuner / switch, TS-480 with clock and FISTS emblem on the RF unit in back, my little calendar in front of the tiny key given to me by Geo N1EAV, and some papers.
 On the desktop at left is my key collection shown in more detail below and my log.
 Of course the traditional lamp still there on the mantle.

-Here is my current 2010-Present key setup.
+Here is my 2010-2014 key setup.
 I have four keys arranged so I can seamlessly switch among them at any time.
 See the large size picture for identification of the items.
 The Bencher paddle has now been replaced by the ARRL Centennial Paddle as shown in the first picture above.
 Also the external keyers are gone as I use the KX3 internal keyer now.

 My station with the TS-570D(G) as my main rig from 1999-2008.
 L-R: Kenwood power supply, new homebrew antenna tuner / switch, TS-570D with the same clock on top, QRP+ with calendar in front, and some papers.
 Note the lamp now has a new blue-green shade - other than that it's still the same old lamp.
 On the desktop I've added a straight key so I can switch to it immediately when I wish.

 Here's me and my old homebrew station from 1992-1999.
 At the right in the picture is the old Tandy 1000SX computer I used for contesting.
 It's since been upgraded twice to a Quantex 486 66MHz computer and the current eMachines computer.
 The tennis ball is there for squeezing to exercise the fingers and wrist.
 You've got to be in shape to do a lot of CW.
 HI.